 Sticky Toffee Pudding!
 This is the King of Great British Puddings!

-Traditional British Puddings are often steamed in pudding basins then turned out to give a dome appearance as in the photo, and then served warm with a sauce, custard or ice cream.
+Traditional British Puddings are often steamed in pudding basins then turned out to give a dome appearance as in the photo, and then served warm with a sauce, custard or ice cream, such as our delicious Cherry and Orange Steamed Pudding.

 The puddings are often very hearty, filling and warming, and of course, popular in the winter months.